-On November 25, 1940, the tank company was called to federal service as D Company, 192nd Tank Battalion.
-The company boarded 10 trucks in Harrodsburg on November 28th and its tanks were loaded onto a flatcar and taken by train to Ft.
+The members of the company were sworn into the Regular Army and given physicals.
+Some men inducted in the morning were released by noon the same day.
+The company’s two tanks were loaded onto a flatcar and taken by train to Ft.
 Knox.
-The company left Harrodsburg at 12:30 P.M. arriving about four hours later at 4:30 P.M.
+The company left Harrodsburg on November 28 at 12:30 P.M. arriving at Ft.
+Knox about four hours later at 4:30 P.M.

 After arriving, they spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.

 For Christmas, members of the company received 4½ day furloughs home while other men remained at Ft.
 Knox.
 The base was decorated with lighted Christmas trees along its streets and each night Christmas carols were sung by a well-trained choir that went from barracks to barracks.
 The sight was said to be beautiful as the soldiers entered the camp from the ridge north of their barracks.
 The workload of the soldiers was also reduced for the holidays.
 Christmas dinner consisted of roast turkey, baked ham, candied sweet potatoes, snowflake potatoes, giblet gravy, oyster dressing, cranberry sauce, pickle relish, grapes, oranges, rolls, fruit cake, ice cream, bread, butter, and coffee.
 After dinner, cigars, cigarettes, and candy were provided.